trueos/pcbsd/src-qt5/docs/controlpanel.rst

 this version of FreeNAS® using the installation instructions in the `FreeNAS® 9.3 Users Guide <http://doc.freenas.org/9.3/freenas_install.html>`_ and are able to access the FreeNAS® system from a web browser.

-In order to prepare the FreeNAS® system to store the backups created by Life Preserver, you will need to create a ZFS volume, create and configure the dataset to store the backups, create a user account that has permission to access that dataset, and enable the SSH service.
+In order to prepare the FreeNAS® system to store the backups created by Life Preserver, you will need to create a ZFS pool, create and configure the dataset to store the backups, create a user account that has permission to access that dataset, and enable the SSH service.

-In the example shown in Figure 8.19m, the user has clicked :menuselection:`Storage --> Volumes --> Volume Manager` in order to create the ZFS volume from the available drives.
+In the example shown in Figure 8.19m, the user has clicked :menuselection:`Storage --> Volumes --> Volume Manager` in order to create a ZFS pool to hold the backups.

 **Figure 8.19m: Creating a ZFS Volume in FreeNAS®**

 .. image:: images/lpreserver10.png

-Input a "Volume Name", drag the slider to select the number of available disks, and click the "Add Volume" button.
+Input a "Volume Name", drag the slider to select the desired number of available disks, and click the "Add Volume" button.
 The Volume Manager will automatically select the optimal layout for both storage capacity and redundancy.
 In this example, a RAIDZ2 named *volume1* will be created.

+.. note:: make sure that the size of the pool is large enough to hold the replicated snapshots.
+To determine the size of the initial snapshot, run
+   :command:`zpool list` on the PC-BSD® system and look at the value in the "ALLOC" field.
+Subsequent snapshots will be smaller and will be the size of the data that has changed.

 To create the dataset to backup to, click the "+" next to the entry for the newly created volume, then click "Create ZFS Dataset".
 In the example shown in
 Figure 8.19n, the "Dataset Name" is *backups*.
 Click the "Add Dataset" button to create the dataset.

-.. note:: make sure that the dataset is large enough to hold the replicated snapshots.
-To determine the size of the initial snapshot, run
-   :command:`zpool list` on the PC-BSD® system and look at the value in the "ALLOC" field.
-Subsequent snapshots will be smaller and will be the size of the data that has changed.

 **Figure 8.19n: Creating a ZFS Dataset in FreeNAS®**

 .. image:: images/lpreserver11.png

 To create the user account, go to :menuselection:`Account --> Users --> Add User`.
-In the screen shown in Figure 8.19o, input a "Username" that will match the
+In the screen shown in Figure 8.19o, input a "Username" that you will later configure Life Preserver to use.
-"User Name" configured in Life Preserver.
 Under "Home Directory", use the browse button to browse to the location of the dataset that you made to store the backups.
 Input a "Full Name", then input and confirm a "Password".
 When finished, click the "OK" button to create the user.

 **Figure 8.19o: Creating a User in FreeNAS®**